TraderHQ

 • Specialized databases: Such as BoardEx for board composition analysis

-Alpha Picks by Seeking Alpha (read our review) offers valuable tools for screening governance-related metrics.
+Alpha Picks by Seeking Alpha (read our review) (see our review) offers valuable tools for screening governance-related metrics.
 Utilize their quantitative approach to identify potential governance risks or strengths, complementing your qualitative analysis.

 Remember, while these resources provide valuable data, it’s crucial to develop your own analytical framework and interpretation of governance practices within the context of each company’s specific circumstances.